 In conversation with Michael Groves from Topolytics

-It’s hard to believe it has been over 12 months since PragmatIC announced we joined forces with waste tech company Topolytics on a DEFRA project to deliver the UK’s first comprehensive digital waste tracking solution.
+It’s hard to believe it has been over 12 months since PragmatIC joined forces with waste tech company Topolytics on a DEFRA project to deliver the UK’s first comprehensive digital waste tracking solution.
 We caught up with Michael Groves, CEO of Topolytics, for a virtual chat about life during COVID-19 and the smart waste business.

 Michael Groves has 25 years’ experience in environmental management and sustainability.
 After studying for his degree in geographical science and gaining a PhD in satellite remote sensing, he worked in some remote forests in South East Asia and helped to pioneer sustainable forestry certification.
 After selling his sustainability reporting and communications consultancy, Michael founded the waste data aggregation and analytics firm Topolytics.

 What have been your key highlights in 2020?

 I have really missed human contact, both personal and professional and find myself suffering from a new condition called Zoom Gloom or Teams Terror!
 At the same time, Topolytics is progressing well with its mission to make the world’s waste visible, verifiable, and valuable.
 Our live data platform, WasteMap® maps the generation, movement and fate of waste, offering important insights to waste producers, processors and regulators.
 We have undertaken some exciting smart waste projects with technology partners and global clients this year.